shabin5785/Golang_notes/Go_2.md

 their fixed lengt h, ar rays are rarely used direc tly in Go.
 Slices, which can grow and shrink, are much more versatile,

+-In an array literal, if an ellipsis ‘‘...’’ appears in place of the lengt h, the array lengt h is determined by the number of initializers. q := [...]int{1, 2, 3}